-- At Vassar College, I will be spearheading an initiative to decolonize and diversify the German Studies’ department’s curriculum, course offerings, and culture, including organizing and facilitating faculty workshops on equitable, inclusive, anti-racist, and queer pedagogy.
+- At Vassar College, I am spearheading an initiative to decolonize and diversify the German Studies’ department’s curriculum, course offerings, and culture, including organizing and facilitating faculty workshops on equitable, inclusive, anti-racist, and queer pedagogy.

 - As a Graduate Student Instructor Consultant (GSIC) focusing in instructional design at UM, I offered one-on-one consultations with instructors on all aspects of the teaching and learning process, including: course design, instructional technology, active learning, assessments and evaluations, classroom climate, and inclusive teaching, and others.
 Additionally, I conducted classroom observations and midterm student feedback evaluations to craft in-depth narrative reports that combine qualitative and quantitative data to inform an instructor about their pedagogical strengths and areas of improvement.